1100011Dawg/Obsidian_Dawson/School/IB History/Cold War Scinces/The Rise and Fall of T.D Lysenko.md

 Annoations:
 (9/18/2021, 6:01:35 PM)

-[^1]:  “author’s three points of view: as  historian; as a witness to the events; and as an active participant  in the last stages of Lysenkoism, which he helped to topple.”
+[^1]:  “author’s three points of view: as  historian; as a witness to the events; and as an active participant  in the last stages of [[Lysenkoism]], which he helped to topple.”
 (Medvedev and Lerner, p.
 9)

 Yet to be sorted/ Useful
 “This book consists of three parts.
 The first two